gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 - metrics are made explicit
 - recovery classes become clearer
 - containment and supervisory thresholds are tested at stronger levels
+- epistemic-classification thresholds are tested at stronger distortion levels